-\$340 Million

-net repayment of borrowings \$0.05

-dividend per share in the fourth quarter \$48.6 Million
+\$340 Million \$0.05 net repayment of dividend per share in the fourth quarter borrowings

-performance incentives received from Five Point

 Environmental, Social and Governance ("ESG") Initiatives (page 28)

 At Matador, we are committed to creating long-term value in a responsible manner.
 In alignment with this goal, we maintain an active ESG program that is overseen and supported by senior management and the Board's Environmental, Social and Corporate Governance Committee.
 In 2021, we were pleased to issue Matador's inaugural Sustainability Report, which included quantitative metrics aligned with standards developed by the Sustainability Accounting Standards Board ("SASB").
 For additional information on the Company's ESG efforts, see "Corporate Governance-Environmental, Social and Governance (ESG) Initiatives" on page 28.